warengonzaga/gathertown.js/README.md

 ---

-A simple and lightweight but powerful Node.js client for [Gather Town](http://gather.town) API.
+A simple and lightweight but powerful NodeJS client for [Gather Town](http://gather.town) API.

 ## 😎 Demo